Azure/azure-openapi-validator/docs/rules.md

 Please refer to [operations-api-response-schema.md](./operations-api-response-schema.md) for details.

+### OperationsApiSchemaUsesCommonTypes

+Response content of operations API must follow the error schema provided in the common types.

+Please refer to [operations-api-schema-uses-common-types.md](./operations-api-schema-uses-common-types.md) for details.

 ### PageableOperation

 This rule was introduced to check if a pageable operation has x-ms-pageable enabled.